edef1c/libfringe/README.md

 ## Limitations

-  libfringe currently doesn't work on anything but x86_64, and is untested on anything but Linux.
+  libfringe currently doesn't work on anything but x86 and x86_64, and is untested on anything but Linux.

 ## Installation